Smart-Edge-Lab/SeQaM/README.md

-The EMULATE project is part of the [8ra](https://www.8ra.com/) ("ORA" = continuum) Edge-Cloud Continuum, to build Europe’s Next Generation Cloud Infrastructure and Services towards digital sovereignty.
-The central objective of this cooperation is to establish a unified “cloud-edge continuum” that operates independently of any single provider and ensures service quality for users.
+The EMULATE project is part of the [8ra](https://www.8ra.com/) ("ORA" = continuum) Initiative.
+With more than 120 partners from 12 EU Member States, the 8ra Initiative aims to build Europe’s Next Generation Cloud Infrastructure and Services towards digital sovereignty, establishing a unified “cloud-edge continuum” that operates independently of any single provider.

-In EMULATE, we build concepts and tools for measuring, analyzing, and optimizing the performance of edge services.
 Edge computing has become a widely accepted concept over the last decade, encompassing both public commercial solutions and private customized solutions for specific requirements.
-However, potential users of applications with real-time quality of service requirements often lack appropriate tools to either assess the suitability of public edge service offerings or to plan, design, and build their customized edge computing solution.
+However, potential users of applications with real-time service quality requirements often lack appropriate tools to either assess the suitability of public edge service offerings or to plan, design, and build their customized edge computing solution.
+In EMULATE, we focus on building concepts and tools for measuring, analyzing, and optimizing the performance of edge services.
 Therefore, we have designed a service quality manager (SeQaM) that analyzes existing physical and emulated infrastructures and provides meaningful performance metrics to assess their suitability for time-critical edge applications.

 # SeQaM